rabraham2/INF4000-Project/README.md

   - `ggplot2`
   - `readr`
   - `tidyr`
-  - Others (as needed, specified in your scripts)
+  - Others (as needed and specified in the code)

 ---